phpbench/phpbench/docs/quick-start.rst

     $ php vendor/bin/phpbench run tests/Benchmark/TimeConsumerBench.php --report='{"extends": "aggregate", "cols": ["subject", "mode"]}'

-Above we configure a new report which extends the :ref:`default
+Above we configure a new report which extends the :ref:`aggregate
-<report_default>` report that we have already used, but we use only the
+<report_aggregate>` report that we have already used, but we use only the
 ``subject`` and ``mode`` columns.
 A full list of all the options for the default reports can be found in the :doc:`report-generators` reference.